Giro Empire VR90 Review

 The one-piece glossy "premium Evofiber breathable Teijin Microfiber" synthetic uppers clean up very quickly and are only stitched on the back of the heel and around the tongue, so there is little stitching to rip or pull out of the shoes.
 The upper material is incredibly resistant to abrasion, and our test pair shows no signs of wear whatsoever, even in the strike-prone pinky toe area.
 The laces are still in perfect condition as is the Vibram rubber sole and there are zero signs of the sole delaminating from the uppers.
 The exposed portion of the carbon soles do show some minor scratching from contact with rocks while walking, but that is to be expected, and that is the extent of the visible wear on these shoes.
 The Empire VR90 has seen lots of use and still basically look brand new.

-At a retail price of $300 the Empire VR90 doesn't come cheap, but this is one of those cases that we think you get what you pay for.
-The Giro shoe offers the best power transfer, most comfort, surprisingly good traction and durability, all in the lightest weight package in our test selection.
-We don't take the Editors Choice award lightly, and the Empire VR90 deserves it — it's worth every penny.
+The Empire VR90 doesn't come cheap, but this is one of those cases that we think you get what you pay for.
+The Giro shoe offers the best power transfer, most comfort, surprisingly good traction, and durability, all in a lightweight package.
 The Empire VR90 also comes standard with an extra set of laces, a toe spike kit, and a zippered carrying bag.

-It was a good battle, but in the end, it was the Empire VR90's combination of weight, comfort, power transfer, traction and durability that made it our Editor's Choice, award winner.
+It was a good battle, but in the end, it was the Empire VR90's combination of weight, comfort, power transfer, traction, and durability that made it one of our favorites.
 It doesn't come cheap, but we feel it is worth the expense for its outstanding performance for riders of nearly all disciplines.
-Enduro or aggressive all-mountain riders seeking more foot protection will likely look elsewhere, like our top pick for Enduro Racers, the Specialized 2FO Cliplite, but for everyone else, we don't think it gets any better than the Empire VR90.
+Enduro or aggressive all-mountain riders seeking more foot protection will likely look elsewhere, but for the XC crowd, we don't think it gets any better than the Empire VR90.

 Other Versions and Accessories

-The Empire VR90 is also available in a Grinduro Empire VR90 Reflective ($300) version as well as the Empire VR90 LTD Lava Reflective ($300) version.
+The Empire VR90 is available in a variety of colors as well as regular and High Volume (HV) widths.
 Toe spikes come with the shoes, and additional sets are available for $15.00.
 Replacement laces are also available in a variety of colors for $6.00.